-->

 Alzheimer’s disease is a neurologic disorder that causes the brain to slowly shrink and cells to die.
 Though it typically first appears in people in their mid-60s, early-onset Alzheimer’s typically affects people in their 40s or 50s, or in some cases, as early as their 30s.

-Given the variability from person-to-person and the general lack of research about early-onset Alzheimer’s, Dr. Jones says it’s hard to predict how long someone will live after an initial diagnosis — it ranges anywhere from a few years to 20 years.
+Given the variability from person to person and the general lack of research about early-onset Alzheimer’s, Dr. Jones says it’s hard to predict how long someone will live after an initial diagnosis — it ranges anywhere from a few years to 20 years.
 But the good news is that early-onset is relatively uncommon and represents less than 10 percent of all Alzheimer’s cases, according to the National Institute on Aging

 What causes early-onset Alzheimer’s?